Black September: Egyptian-brokered agreement

 After successes against the Syrian forces, the Jordanian Army steadily shelled the fedayeen's headquarters in Amman, and threatened to also attack them in other regions of the country.
 The Palestinians suffered heavy losses, and some of their commanders were captured.
 On the other hand, in the Jordanian army there were around 300 defections, including ranking officers such as Mahmoud Da'as.
 Hussein agreed to a cease-fire after Arab media started accusing him of massacring the Palestinians.
-Jordanian Prime Minister Muhammad Daoud defected to Libya after being pressured by President Muammar Al-Gaddafi, while the former was in Egypt representing Jordan at an emergency Arab League summit.
+Jordanian Prime Minister Muhammad Daoud defected to Libya after being pressured by Prime Minister Muammar Gaddafi, while the former was in Egypt representing Jordan at an emergency Arab League summit.
 Hussein himself decided to fly to Cairo on 26 September, where he was met with hostility from Arab leaders.
 Egyptian President Gamal Abdel Nasser led the first emergency Arab League summit in Cairo on 21 September.
 Arafat's speech drew sympathy from attending Arab leaders.
 Other heads of state took sides against Hussein, among them Muammar Gaddafi, who mocked him and his schizophrenic father King Talal.
 On 27 September, Hussein and Arafat signed an agreement brokered by Egyptian President Nasser.
-Nasser died the following day, of a heart attack.
+Nasser died the following day of a heart attack.

 The Jordanian army regained control of key cities and intersections in the country before accepting the ceasefire agreement brokered by Egypt's Nasser.
 Hussein appointed a Palestinian, Ahmad Toukan, as prime minister, instructing him to "bandage the wounds".
 In the period following the ceasefire, Hussein publicly revealed that the Jordanian army had uncovered around 360 underground PLO bases in Amman, and that Jordan held 20,000 detainees, among whom were "Chinese advisors".

-Role of Pakistani Zia-ul-Haq and Iranian leftist guerillas
+Role of Zia-ul-Haq and Iranian leftist guerrillas

-The head of a Pakistani training mission to Jordan, Brigadier Muhammad Zia-ul-Haq (later Chief of Army Staff and President of Pakistan), was involved on the Jordanian side.
+The head of a Pakistani training mission to Jordan, Brigadier Zia-ul-Haq (later Chief of Army Staff and President of Pakistan), was involved on the Jordanian side.
 Zia had been stationed in Amman for three years prior to Black September.
 During the events, according to CIA official Jack O'Connell, Zia was dispatched by Hussein north to assess Syria's military capabilities.
 The Pakistani commander reported back to Hussein, recommending the deployment of a RJAF squadron to the region.
 O'Connell also said that Zia personally led Jordanian troops during the battles.

-Two Iranian leftist guerilla organizations, the Organization of Iranian People's Fedai Guerrillas (OIPFG) and the People's Mujahedin of Iran (PMOI), were involved in the conflict against Jordan.
+Two Iranian leftist guerrilla organizations, the Organization of Iranian People's Fedai Guerrillas (OIPFG) and the People's Mojahedin Organization of Iran (PMOI), were involved in the conflict against Jordan.
 Their "collaboration with the PLO was particularly close, and members of both movements even fought side by side in Jordan during the events of Black September and trained together in Fatah camps in Lebanon".
 On 3 August 1972, PMOI operatives bombed the Jordanian embassy in Tehran during King Hussein's state visit as an act of "revenge" for the events of Black September.